- Books for writers

 My guest this week is best known for his poetry collections, but has had a weakness for crime fiction ever since he was a 10-year-old, smuggling a radio to bed to catch Mystery Theater.
 Music – and a few fingers of bourbon – were his close companions when writing his first novelet Not Forgiven, Not Forgotten.
 The Hank Dogs made the main character a dark angel in a corrupt town.
 Billie Holiday stopped the romance getting too sweet.
 He is Dave Malone and he’s on the Red Blog with his Undercover Soundtrack.

-authors, billie holiday, bourbon, corrupt town, crime, crime fiction, crime novels, dark angel, Dave Malone, deepen your story, drama, entertainment, fiction, Fix and Finish With Confidence, hank dogs, having ideas, how to write a book, how to write a novel, ideas, inspiration, music for writing, My Memories of a Future Life, mystery, mystery fiction, mystery novels, Mystery theater, Nail Your Novel: Why Writers Abandon Books and How You Can Draft, noir, noir fiction, Not Forgiven Not Forgotten, novels, poet, poetry, poetry collections, poets, publishing, Radio Mystery Theater, Roz Morris, The Undercover Soundtrack, undercover soundtrack, writing, writing a novel - Nail Your Novel, writing life, writing routine, writing to music
+authors, billie holiday, bourbon, corrupt town, crime, crime fiction, crime novels, dark angel, Dave Malone, deepen your story, fiction, hank dogs, having ideas, how to write a book, how to write a novel, inspiration, music for writing, My Memories of a Future Life, mystery, mystery fiction, mystery novels, Mystery theater, noir, noir fiction, Not Forgiven Not Forgotten, novels, poet, poetry, poetry collections, poets, publishing, Radio Mystery Theater, Roz Morris, The Undercover Soundtrack, undercover soundtrack, writing, writing a novel - Nail Your Novel, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing life, Writing Plots With Drama, Depth & Heart, writing routine, writing to music

 How to self-publish an ebook and get a traditional book deal – guest spot on The Write Lines podcast